This is a very chocolaty chocolate mousse. It is very good.

-This is a lovely chocolaty chocolate mousse, and better still, one that sets quickly.
-We use either milk or dark chocolate – or even a combination of the two – depending on the preferences of the feasters.
+It sets quickly, and that is good, too.
+We use either milk or dark chocolate, or a combination of the two, depending on the preferences of the feasters.

 - 250 gram chocolate